How to Make Candles in 6 Easy Steps

 Over the years I have done a ton of testing matching the correct wick with selected containers and different fragrances.
 I have tried several types of wax from 100% soy to gel.
 Check out another blog post on how to make those too!

-I’ve also created a video to help walk you through.
+I’ve also created a video to help walk you through it.
 Have fun and stay creative!